devskrate/testwork/_posts/2020-08-05-samsung-galaxy-note-20-and-note-20-ultra-specs-and-price.md

 #### Internals and Software:
 The phone is powered by the Snapdragon 865 Plus, we can expect the Exynos 990 chipset in India.
 The phone will also come with LPDDR 5 Ram and a UFS 3.1 for memory.
 The device runs OneUI ??2.0?? based on Android 10.
 The phone will also come with WIfi 6 and Bluetooth 5.
 The regular comes with a 4300mAh battery while the ultra comes with a 4500mAh battery.
 Both of them comes with a fast 25W wired charging and fast ??10W?? wireless charging.
 On the software side of things, the phone runs on OneUi 2.5.
 The phone also comes with a Wireless Dex.
 #### Camera:
 The regular Note comes with a triple rear camera, The primary is a 12MP  sensor, the second is a 64MP telephoto camera with 3x optical zoom and 30x digital zoom capabilities.
 The third is a 12MP ultra-wide-angle camera.
-The selfie camera is a 10MP sensor inside the punch-hole.
 The ultra comes with a triple rear camera, The primary is a 108MP primary camera, the second is a 12MP ultra-wide-angle, the third is a 12MP telephoto camera with 5x optical zoom and 50x digital zoom and a laser auto-focus sensor.
-The selfie camera is a 40MP sensor inside the punch-hole.
 Both the note also come with cool video features like 8K video recording.
 #### S-Pen Features:
 With every new Note we get new S-Pen features.
 The Bluetooth-enabled S-Pen can be used like as pionter with a range of 10 meters.
 You can also recording audio and writing notes simultaneously and all the other featurs from the previous Note phones.
 #### Price and Availability: